Simulational and theoretical studies of the Anderson transition in the chiral symmetry classes with weak topology: Results

-2D disorder-driven phase transitions are studied for zero-energy eigenstates of $h_{\rm T}$ [Eq.~(\ref{t_3D})] with $\Delta = 0.1, t_{||} = 0.5, t_{||}' = 0.8, t_{\perp} = 1$.
-The $h_{\rm T}$'s LEs are calculated along the topological $z$ and non-topological $y$ directions by the transfer matrix method.
-In the presence of the disorder, the LEs comprise two separate bands [See Fig.~\ref{LEs_3DL16_2DL120}(c) and (d)].
-For the LEs along $z$, the lower LE band covers zero in a small $W$ region $(W<W^z_{c})$, where $\xi_z$ is divergent and $\nu_z$ takes a non-quantized value.
-The boundary $W^z_c$ is determined by the linear regression analysis of the LE $\gamma^{(l)}_{\rm max}(W,L)$ on the lower LE band edge, from which we obtain $W_c^{z} = 6.2879\pm 0.0005$ and $\nu=1$.
-As shown in Fig.~\ref{FSS_figure}(d), the normalized localization length $\Gamma^{-1}_y(W,L) = \xi_{y}(W,L)/L$ along the non-topological $y$ direction exhibits another delocalization-localization transition within the metallic region $W<W^z_c$ with divergent $\xi_z$ and non-quantized $\nu_z$.
-The critical point $W^y_c$ and the critical exponent $\nu$ of the transition for $\Gamma_y$ are estimated by the polynomial fitting of the single-parameter scaling function [Eq.~(\ref{scaling_2D})] with $w=(W-W^y_c)/W^y_{c}$.
-Since $\Gamma_y(W,L)$ is scale-invariant on the metal-phase side $(W<W^y_c)$, only the data points of $\Gamma_y(W,L)$ for the localized-phase side ($W>W^y_c)$ are fitted by the scaling function.
-The $\chi^2$ minimization by the trust region reflective algorithm gives $W^y_c=5.9423 \pm 0.0008$ and $\nu=1.454 \pm 0.006$ for $n=m=2$ [see also Table \ref{FSStable_2D}].
-A clear distinction between $W_c^{y}$ and $W_c^{z}$ suggests the presence of the intermediate 2D QL phase between the critical metal and Anderson localized phases.
-The critical exponent $\nu\simeq 1.45$ of the 2D metal-to-QL transition differs from the 2D Anderson transition $\nu\simeq 2.0$ without 1D topology, suggesting that the two transitions belong to different universality classes.
+The 2D disorder-driven phase transitions are studied for zero-energy eigenstates of $h_{\mathrm{T}}^{\mathrm{2D}}$ [Eq.~\eqref{hT_2D}] with $\Delta = 0.1, t_{||} = 0.5, t_{||}' = 0.8, t_{\perp} = 1$.
+The LEs of $h_{\rm T}$ are calculated along the topological $y$ and non-topological $x$ directions by the transfer matrix method.
+In the presence of the disorder, the LEs comprise two separate bands [see Fig.~\ref{LEs_3DL16_2DL120}(c) and (d)].
+For the LEs along $y$, the lower LE band covers zero in a small $W$ region $(W<W_c^y)$, where $\xi_y$ is divergent and $\nu_y$ takes a non-quantized value.
+The boundary $W_c^y$ is determined by the linear regression analysis of the LE $\gamma^{(l)}_{\rm max}(W,L)$ on the lower LE band edge, from which we obtain $W_c^y = 6.2879\pm 0.0005$ and $\nu=1$.
+As shown in Fig.~\ref{FSS_figure}(d), the normalized localization length $\Gamma^{-1}_x(W,L) = \xi_{x}(W,L)/L$ along the non-topological $x$ direction exhibits another delocalization-localization transition within the metallic region $W<W_c^y$ with divergent $\xi_y$ and non-quantized $\nu_y$.
+The critical point $W_c^x$ and the critical exponent $\nu$ of the transition for $\Gamma_x$ are estimated by the polynomial fitting of the single-parameter scaling function [Eq.~\eqref{scaling_2D}] with $w=(W-W_c^x)/W_c^x$.
+Since $\Gamma_x(W,L)$ is scale-invariant on the metal-phase side $(W<W_c^x)$, only the data points of $\Gamma_x(W,L)$ for the localized-phase side ($W>W_c^x)$ are fitted by the scaling function.
+The $\chi^2$ minimization by the trust region reflective algorithm gives $W_c^x=5.9423 \pm 0.0008$ and $\nu=1.454 \pm 0.006$ for $n=m=2$ [see also Table~\ref{FSStable_2D}].
+The clear distinction between $W_c^x$ and $W_c^y$ suggests an intermediate 2D QL regime between the critical metal and Anderson localized phases.
+The estimated critical exponent $\nu\simeq 1.45$ of the 2D metal-to-QL-like transition differs from the 2D Anderson transition $\nu\simeq 2.0$ without 1D topology, indicating distinct critical behavior.